x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-To-Create-a-New-Gameplay-Ability.md

 The end result will be: Pressing keyboard `G` will cause our `LyraGameplayAbility` to execute.

 Prefer video?
-If so jump over to my YouTube tutorial video covering this topic.
+If so jump over to my [YouTube tutorial video](https://youtu.be/4C-2JiyJft8) covering this topic.

-<todo>Link YouTube Video here</todo>

 *Note: The naming convention here is not going to be ideal because this ability is intended only for developer use.
 For a real ability you'd want to name it something that actually represents what you intend this ability to do.
 So rather than "Ability G" you'd want to use for example "Ice Trap Ability" or "Shoot Rocket Ability" or whatever, disassociating it with the input required to make the ability happen.*